 When surgery is necessary, we work closely with the Brain and Spine Tumor Center to provide expert care.
 Our experienced neurosurgeons use sophisticated techniques to remove tumors in even the most difficult-to-access locations.
 These include the deep structures of the brain, such as the thalamus, and tumors involving the very sensitive tissues of the spinal cord.

-The Cerebrovascular Disease Center provides expert, multidisciplinary care for children with conditions affecting the blood vessels in and around the brain and spine.
+The Cerebrovascular Disease and Stroke Center provides expert, multidisciplinary care for children with conditions affecting the blood vessels in and around the brain and spine.

 Cervical Spine Clinic